 For all the praise that conscious consumerism and conscious consumers receive, there is continuing criticism of accessibility.

 The fact of the matter is that many sustainable products are more expensive than their counterparts.
 In certain cases, they’re even considered luxury items.
 Needless to say, high-end luxury items are out of reach for many people.
 That being said, when we look at sustainable products that are minimally or moderately more expensive, conscious consumers have to consider the total cost in the long run.
 The fashion industry is a prime example of this.
 Sustainable fashion—clothing made from organic, reusable materials—can last for years whereas fast fashion from H&M and Forever 21 (who recently filed for bankruptcy) may get rips or tears after a few outings.
-We do have to give kudos to H&M for vowing to use recyclable materials by 2030, though.

 The more consumers demand ethical, organic, and fair trade products, the more commonplace they’ll be and the cheaper they’ll become, which makes them more accessible to everyone.